smbeiragh/sanam/README.md

 ```

 ## Gray Shades
-Gray shades in most projects can get crazy very easly, Ideally having five
+Gray shades in most projects can get crazy very easily, Ideally having five
 different shades plus one white and black is enough but most designers are
 picky about color specially about gray shades. they would like to tune them
-test them and so on. this can very easily end to having about 60 gray shades
+test them and so on. this can very easily end to having lots of gray shades
 in small project. it's enough to have five or seven gray shades like pallet colors
-but if you think that's not working for you, Sanam recommand use variable names
+but if you think that's not working for you, Sanam recommends useing variable names
-with color code in name.
+with color code in their name.
 By doing this next time we try to apply a new gray
 shade IDE will show us list of all defined shades and we can chose to add
-a new shade of pike one of predefined shades.
+a new shade or pike one of predefined shades.
 In case of not using IDE,
 preprocessor will complain about undefined variable and we will notice, then
 we can check our predefined gray variable to decide to define new variable or
 pike an old one.
-Also we can analyse gray shades useage to minimize and re-tune them later.
+Also we can analyse gray shades usage to minimize and re-tune them later.

 Example:
 ```scss